Interviewing is tough. Sign up to get a copy of our 62-page Technical Interview Guide for Researchers.

 We are seeing an increasing number of the researchers we work with make the jump from big-tech to well-funded, incredibly exciting startups.
 It’s not the right choice for everyone, but it’s a path worth considering given how many benefits there are.

-If you want our take on your specific situation you can book a free call here.
+If you want our take on your specific situation you can apply for a free call here.

 While big tech recruiting tends to be fairly standardized (especially if you’re in a CS PhD program), recruiting at hot startups is often quite different.
 It’s much rarer to have recruiters reach out - normally you need to do the leg work.